 - How To Identify & Avoid Crypto Scams

 - What To Do If You Lose Cryptocurrency To Scammers

 - Cryptocurrency Beginner’s Course: specifically Introduction to Security

 - Are you a CS member and uncertain about a project or a possible scam?
-Ask your scam questions in our CSCC Mega Thread Scam Warnings & Security Issues and our Discord Security channel.
+Ask your scam questions in our #security channel in our Discord server.